 1982-1985: After looking at the map and noticing all the "blue space" as well as two baseball teams we located to the Chicago Area where I attended Barrington High School.

 1985: Met my biological mother, also named Sheila, for the first time at high school graduation.
 A lifelong curiosity about genetics became a passion.

-1985-1989: Studied biology and Spanish at DePauw University, learned SCUBA and explored every lake, river and quarry in Indiana.
+1985-1989: Studied biology and Spanish at DePauw University, learned SCUBA and explored nearly every lake, river and quarry in Indiana.

 1987: Met Barbara Dougherty who taught me a lot.

 1989-1992: Headed to Duke University for graduate school, surfed the Outer Banks and got a degree in economics and policy.